yyrichy/BTEDiscordAddon/README.md

 - `(prefix)linked` equivalent of `/discord linked`
 - Statistics messages with Discord, Minecraft (LuckPerms as dependency), and BTE website stats (In develop branch)
 - Rewrite of everything
-- Custom made AFK system (Essentials AFK acts weirdly when a player first joins)
+- Custom-made AFK system (Essentials AFK acts weirdly when a player first joins)

 ## Requires:
 - DiscordSRV